Luannadc/html-css-js-Notes/Html.md/Html-introduction.md

 # HTML
-Hypertext Markup Language, is the foundation of most webpages.
+Hypertext Markup Language, is the foundation of most webpages 🌐.
 It´s a language used to structure and format content, defining how elements like text, images and links are displayed on a browser.
 Essentially html provides the skeleton for a web page.

-## STRUCTURE
+## STRUCTURE🏗️
 ````
 <!DOCTYPE html>
 <html>